Exploiting SNI SSRF to Access Azure Instance Metadata Service

 As Oliver explained in his presentation, several requirements need to be met for this vulnerability to be exploited, and the same applies to Azure Virtual Machines:

-1. The SNI proxy must be only one hop away from the Instance Metadata Service (IMDS).
+- The SNI proxy must be only one hop away from the Instance Metadata Service.

-6. The SNI field “must” contain a domain name.
+- The SNI field must contain a domain name.

 Azure Instance Metadata Service

-Azure IMDS provides valuable information about currently running virtual machine instances, enabling you to manage and configure your VMs effectively.
-This service offers data such as SKU, storage, network configurations, and upcoming maintenance events.
-IMDS operates as a REST API available at the well-known, non-routable IP address 169.254.169.254, which can only be accessed from within the VM.
-This ensures that communication between the VM and IMDS never leaves the host.
-A simple way to access the Acces Token from the VM itself is by using the curl command.
-For example, if you have a Linux Azure VM deployed you can retrieve te JWT by running:
+Azure IMDS provides significant details about the running virtual machine instances so that you can manage and configure our VMs efficiently.
+Azure IMDS provides details such as SKU, storage, networking configuration, and planned maintenance events.
+IMDS is a REST API at the commonly recognized, non-routable IP address 169.254.169.254 that is accessible only from within the VM.
+This keeps communication between the VM and the IMDS on the host.
+A simple way to retrieve the Access Token from the VM is by utilizing the curl command.
+If, for example, we’ve deployed a Linux Azure VM, we can retrieve the JWT by executing:

 curl 'http://169.254.169.254/metadata/identity/oauth2/token?api-version=2018-02-01&resource=https://management.azure.com/' -H Metadata:true | jq